Chapter 7. Technology Previews

-To determine whether an existing file system is eligible for use as an overlay, run the
+To determine whether an existing XFS file system is eligible for use as an overlay, use the following command and see if the

 - SELinux security labels are enabled by default in all supported container engines with OverlayFS.

-- There are several known issues associated with OverlayFS in this release.
+- Several known issues are associated with OverlayFS in this release.
 For details, see Non-standard behavior in the Linux kernel documentation: https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt.